-Google “Cloud Accounting” and you’ll likely get a list of articles, apps and consultants promising a better life with a switch to the cloud: save time, save money, make your business better–it’s essentially the best invention since the abacus.
+Google “Cloud Accounting” and you’ll likely get a list of articles, apps, and consultants promising a better life with a switch to the cloud: save time, save money, make your business better–it’s essentially the best invention since the abacus.

 Yet if you’ve correctly identified your pain points and determined which cloud accounting package can help, the value of the switch will be apparent.

 In the desktop world, data is generally stationed on one computer accessible to a single user (let’s leave out hosted desktop solutions for now).
-When collaborating with a team, they won’t know what’s going on either until someone shares the data with them.
+When collaborating with a team, they won’t know what’s going on until someone shares the data with them.

 That means whatever data they’re looking at will be outdated.
-If they’re looking to base business decisions such as hiring and pricing on your data, doing so on numbers that are 3 months old won’t be that useful.
+If they’re looking to base business decisions, such as hiring and pricing, on your data, doing so on numbers that are 3 months old won’t be that useful.

-When used effectively, cloud accounting features such as online bank feeds or data extraction from receipts can enable real time reporting.
+When used effectively, cloud accounting features, such as online bank feeds or data extraction from receipts, can enable real time reporting.
 They can then engage you, their advisor, in discussions on data that should be much more valuable.

 They may already be using software for tracking customer contacts, project management, issuing proposals, managing leads, managing payroll, or running an e-commerce store.
-However, if the software doesn’t communicate with the accounting software, you may experience transparency or relevance issues, or be doing a lot more work.
+However, if the software doesn’t communicate with the accounting software, you may experience transparency or relevance issues—or be doing a lot more work.

-Before going on an integration binge, it’s important to know just how the accounting software integrates with the other tools they’re using.
+Before going on an integration binge, it’s important to know how the accounting software integrates with the other tools they’re using.
 What data is brought over and how does that benefit you?

-For example, if you’ve got a service-based business client who’s using an invoicing app to manage their sales process, having your revenues automatically brought over to a backend accounting system on a daily basis.
+For example, you may have a service-based business client who’s using an invoicing app to manage their sales process.
+It’s hugely valuable to have your revenues automatically brought over to a backend accounting system on a daily basis.

 On the other hand, you may have an overwhelmingly large number of transactions.
 In this case, importing all of the individual customer details may be an extra headache and waste of time.